hogantan/DJIAAPP/README.md

 Using the Unity Simulator's video feed as the **Deepstream application's** input video stream, the **Controller Script** will be able to send movement commands to both the Unity Simulator and the **DJIAAPP** which should see both Unity Simulator's drone moving as well the DJI Simulator's drone moving.

+Use [DJI Bridge App](https://github.com/dji-sdk/Android-Bridge-App) for debugging Android App.
+You will need 2 Android devices for this to work.
+This only applies to non-Smart controllers as these controllers will have to be connected to the Android device which then cannot be connected to Android Studio.
+An alternative will be using Android Debug Bridge wirelessly to debug as well.

 ### Live Testing
 Either control target control manually or generate waypoint missions for it.
 For target drone waypoint movement, use DJI Pilot for linear waypoint missions.
 For curved waypoint missions use **DJIAAPP**.
 Use Google Maps to map out waypoints based on latitude and longitude and then import.